If you like history, especially military history, then a visit to Sokol Grad is an interesting experience to have while staying in Dubrovnik.

 When we visited Dubrovnik again in September, we made a decision to make it to the Sokol Grad.
 And I am proud to say that this time we really did it (although a nice dinner ahead was again messing with us, we were determined this time).
 After we finished a wine tasting at the Karaman Winery, we headed straight to the Sokol Grad.

 Sokol Grad is a large defensive medieval castle.
-It's located in the hills above a village of Dunave, close to the Croatian-Bosnian border.
+It's located in the hills above the village of Dunave, close to the Croatian-Bosnian border.

 This imposing tower was open to visitors in 2013 after extensive restoration works.
 During the restoration, many historical artifacts were found onsite, some of them dating back to late Copper and early Bronze times.

-The tower came under the rule of Dubrovnik Republic in early 14th century, and in this period it was built to today's size.
+The tower came under the rule of the Dubrovnik Republic in the early 14th century, and in this period it was built to today's size.

-The Sokol Grad is an interesting site to visit, and it's only half an hour drive from Dubrovnik.
-Restorers did a wonderful job and you can easily imagine everyday life for 10 to 20 soldiers who had been stationed here in 15th century.
-There is various weaponry, including original canons, displayed at different areas of the fort.
+The Sokol Grad is an interesting site to visit, and it's only half an hour's drive from Dubrovnik.
+Restorers did a wonderful job and you can easily imagine everyday life for 10 to 20 soldiers who had been stationed here in the 15th century.
+There is various weaponry, including original canons, displayed in different areas of the fort.

-You can also visit a small kitchen where soldiers used to hang out around open fire, and a blacksmith's shop where they used to repair their weapon.
+You can also visit a small kitchen where soldiers used to hang out around the open fire and a blacksmith's shop where they used to repair their weapons.
 The nice add-on is a sound effect.
-Throughout the tower you can hear a sound of falcons (sokol means falcon in Croatian), and in the blacksmith's shop you can hear a banging noise.
+Throughout the tower, you can hear the sound of falcons (sokol means falcon in Croatian), and in the blacksmith's shop, you can hear a banging noise.
 At the very top, you'll enjoy wonderful views over the valley to the west, and over the mountains to the east.